Navigating Probate Court DC

 The Probate Court reviews the petition and, if everything is in order, issues a letter of testamentary, which grants the personal representative the authority to administer the estate.
 The personal representative is then responsible for collecting the assets, paying any debts and taxes owed, and distributing the remaining assets to the heirs.

-Guardianship is a legal relationship in which the Probate Court appoints a guardian to care for and make decisions on behalf of an individual who is unable to do so due to age, mental incapacity, or physical disability.
+Guardianship is a legal relationship in which the Probate Court appoints a guardian to care for and make decisions on behalf of an individual who cannot do so due to age, mental incapacity, or physical disability.
 They are responsible for meeting the individual’s needs and making decisions in their best interest.

 In Washington, D.C., the Probate Court handles guardianship cases.

-In some cases, disputes may arise during the probate process and are required to be adjudicated in a court of law.
+In some cases, disputes may arise during the probate process and must be adjudicated in a court of law.
 This is known as probate litigation.

 Examples of disputes that may lead to probate litigation include will contests, disputes over the distribution of assets, and the appointment of a personal representative, etc.